trinker/termco/README.md

 that occur together requires lots of recursive noticing, trialling, testing, reading, interpreting, and deciding.
 In the example below I noticed that terms *people* and *course* appear with the term *right*.
-I use a grouped or expression with `colo` to build a regular expression that will search for any text elements that contain these two terms anywhere. `colo` is more powerful than initially shown here, I demonstrate further functionality below.
+I use a grouped-or expression with `colo` to build a regular expression that will search for any text elements that contain these two terms anywhere. `colo` is more powerful than initially shown here, I demonstrate further functionality below.